National First XV Championship (New Zealand): Results by local competition

 Below is a summary table of Top 4 results sorted by the representative local competition.
-Due to some local competitions containing schools from multiple Super Rugby regions, some years multiple teams from one competition were present.
-The competition that has produced the most title wins is the Auckland 1A 1st XV competition, with 16 titles from 28 appearances, closely followed by the Super 8 1st XV competition with 14 titles from 49 Top 4 appearances.
-The Super 8 1st XV comp has produced the most finals appearances, having schools from the competition present 49 times in the Top 4, in the 38 editions since its inception.
+Because some competitions include schools from multiple Super Rugby regions, certain years feature more that one team from the same competition.
+The Auckland 1A 1st XV competition has produced the most titles, with 16 titles from 28 appearances, followed by the Super 8 1st XV competition with 14 titles from 49 Top 4 appearances.
+Super 8 schools have made the most overall Top 4 appearances, appearing 49 times across 38 editions held since its inception.

-In 2002, Napier Boys' High School (Hurricanes) and Rotorua Boys' High School (Chiefs) drew the Top 4 final and their title was shared.
-In both 2004 and 2012 the playoff match for third was not held, and the teams from these years (Napier Boys' High School (Hurricanes) and Hamilton Boys' High School (Chiefs) in 2004, and Hamilton Boys' High School and Hastings Boys' High School (Hurricanes) in 2012) shared 3rd.
-All of these schools from these instances belong to the Super 8 1st XV competition and as such, these years are listed twice to represent the results of each school.
+In 2002, Napier Boys' High School (Hurricanes) and Rotorua Boys' High School (Chiefs) drew the final and shared the title.
+In 2004 and 2012 the playoff for third place was not held, and the teams involved (Napier Boys' High School (Hurricanes) and Hamilton Boys' High School (Chiefs) in 2004, and Hamilton Boys' High School and Hastings Boys' High School (Hurricanes) in 2012) shared third place.
+All of these schools are members of the Super 8 1st XV competition, so those years appear twice to reflect each schools' result.